joepennock-401-advanced-javascript/401-reading-notes/class01.md

 [Table of Contents](https://joepennock-401-advanced-javascript.github.io/401-reading-notes/)

-# Reading, Research and Discussion
+# Node Ecosystem, TDD, CI/CD

-## Reading Questions:
+## Research Questions:

 1. Why would you want to run JavaScript code outside of a browser?